cmadland/lit/pages/02.open-education/01.cronin-maclaren/docs.md

 > The revised framework has five attributes of openness within a larger ‘Open Education’ cycle:

-    Technical (interoperability and open formats; connectivity; technical skills & equipment; availability and discoverability of resources)
+> - Technical (interoperability and open formats; connectivity; technical skills & equipment; availability and discoverability of resources)
-    Legal (open license parameters; open license knowledge and advice) Cultural (conceptions of knowledge as given or constructed; curricula) Pedagogical (student demographics and types of engagement; pedagogic, learning & assessment strategies; accreditation/certification)
+> - Legal (open license parameters; open license knowledge and advice)
-    Financial (costs ranging from free to fees; sustainable business models) The revised framework has five attributes of openness within a larger ‘Open Education’ cycle:
+> - Cultural (conceptions of knowledge as given or constructed; curricula)

-        Technical (interoperability and open formats; connectivity; technical skills & equipment; availability and discoverability of resources)
+> - Pedagogical (student demographics and types of engagement; pedagogic, learning & assessment strategies; accreditation/certification)
-        Legal (open license parameters; open license knowledge and advice) Cultural (conceptions of knowledge as given or constructed; curricula) Pedagogical (student demographics and types of engagement; pedagogic, learning & assessment strategies; accreditation/certification)
+> - Financial (costs ranging from free to fees; sustainable business models)
-        Financial (costs ranging from free to fees; sustainable business models)
+> - The revised framework has five attributes of openness within a larger ‘Open Education’ cycle:

 #### Evolving definitions of OEP